Get insider access

 4. Best Budget Wi-Fi 6 Router

 The budget router category is quite crowded, with prices frequently fluctuating.
 More expensive mid-range routers are often available to buy used or as an Amazon warehouse deal at a discount.
-If you're comfortable buying a used router or one with minor cosmetic damage, you can usually pick up our mid-range pick, the TP-Link Archer AX55 for around the same price as the AX20.
-Both of those routers offer measurably better performance in a similar package.
+If you're comfortable buying a used router or one with minor cosmetic damage, you can usually pick up our mid-range pick, the TP-Link Archer AX55, for around the same price as the AX20.
+Both routers offer measurably better performance in a similar package.

 See our review